xarray/osgverse/README.md

 #### Applications
 1. osgVerse_SceneEditor: a forward-looking scene editor for osgVerse scene & components.
 2. osgVerse_Viewer: a scene viewer with modern rendering pipeline support.
+3. osgVerse_ViewerComposite: a composite viewer with modern rendering pipeline support.
-3. osgVerse_EarthViewer: an example demostrating how to integrate osgVerse with osgEarth.
+4. osgVerse_EarthViewer: an example demostrating how to integrate osgVerse with osgEarth.
-4. osgVerse_QtViewer: an example demostrating how to integrate osgVerse with Qt.
+5. osgVerse_QtViewer: an example demostrating how to integrate osgVerse with Qt.
-5. TBD...
+6. TBD...

 #### Tests and Examples
 1. osgVerse_Test_FastRtt: a quick test for using newly-introduced RTT draw callback.